RubayetKamal/SS2025_Embedded_Electronic_Engineering_A/Real Time Systems/Traffic Light Simulator with FreeRTOS/Readme.md

 ---

-## ⚙️ Build and Run the EDF Simulation
+## ⚙️ Build and Run the Traffic Light Simulation

 ### 3. Navigate to the Project Directory

-Change into the EDF project folder:
+Change into the Traffic Light Simulation project folder:

 ```bash
 cd "Traffic Light Simulator with FreeRTOS"